 As a natural material, wood has a minimal environmental impact during its production.
 No harmful chemicals or air pollution result from its use and responsible forestry management guarantees sustainability.

-Hardwoods are derived from slow growing broad leaved trees that take longer to reach maturity and the size required for construction timbers.
-While this slow growing confers a greater density and strength to the timber, it is less readily available, driving up the cost.
+Hardwoods are derived from slow growing broad leaved trees that take longer to reach maturity and the size required.
+While this slow growing applies a greater density and strength to the timber, it is less readily available.
+Consequently increasing the cost.

 Softwoods are harvested from quick growing conifers with a less dense structure making them easy to prepare and quickly available.
 This makes them cheaper, but they lack the durability and longevity of hardwoods.